javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 ### "Inactive transaction" pitfall

 A we know already, a transaction auto-commits as soon as the browser is done with the current code and microtasks.
 So if we put an *macrotask* like `fetch` in the middle of a transaction, then the transaction won't wait for it to finish.
 It just auto-commits.
-So the next request in it fails.
+So the next request in it would fail.

 For a promise wrapper and `async/await` the situation is the same.